Typhoon Dujuan (2015)

-Typhoon Dujuan, known in the Philippines as Typhoon Jenny, was the second most intense tropical cyclone of the Northwest Pacific Ocean in 2015 in terms of ten-minute maximum sustained winds, tied with Noul.
-The twenty-first named storm and the thirteenth typhoon of the 2015 Pacific typhoon season, Dujuan brought extremely powerful winds throughout the Yaeyama Islands and Taiwan in late September, causing 3 deaths in Taiwan.
+Typhoon Dujuan, known in the Philippines as Super Typhoon Jenny, was the second most intense tropical cyclone of the Northwest Pacific Ocean in 2015 in terms of ten-minute maximum sustained winds, tied with Noul.
+The twenty-first named storm and the thirteenth typhoon of the 2015 Pacific typhoon season, Dujuan brought extremely powerful winds throughout the Yaeyama Islands and Taiwan in late-September, causing 3 deaths in Taiwan.
 The typhoon also caused over ¥2.5 billion (US$392.9 million) damage in East China.

 Dujuan originated as a monsoon depression, developing into a tropical storm on September 22.
 After slowly consolidating under an improving environment, the system intensified into a typhoon on September 25, and it started to present a large eye two days later.
 Dujuan reached its peak intensity on September 27 and made landfall over Taiwan on the next day.
 Interaction with the mountainous terrain of Taiwan significantly weakened the typhoon.
 Dujuan then made its second landfall over Fujian on September 29.